zakirullin/cognitive-load/README.md

 ## Too many shallow microservices
 This shallow-deep module principle is scale-agnostic, and we can apply it to microservices architecture.
 Too many shallow microservices won't do any good - the industry is heading towards somewhat "macroservices", i.e., services that are not so shallow (=deep).
 One of the worst and hardest to fix phenomena is so-called distributed monolith, which is often the result of this overly granular shallow separation.

 I once consulted a startup where a team of five developers introduced 17(!) microservices.
 They were 10 months behind schedule and appeared nowhere close to the public release.
 Every new requirement led to changes in 4+ microservices.
-Diagnostic difficulty in integration space skyrocketed.
+It took an enormous amount of time to reproduce and debug an issue in such a distributed system.
 Both time to market and cognitive load were unacceptably high. `🤯`

 Is this the right way to approach the uncertainty of a new system?
 It's enormously difficult to elicit the right logical boundaries in the beginning.
 The key is to make decisions as late as you can responsibly wait, because that is when you have the most information at hand.
 By introducing a network layer up front, we make our design decisions hard to revert right from the start.
 The team's only justification was: "The FAANG companies proved microservices architecture to be effective". *Hello, you got to stop dreaming big.*